ladislav-zezula/wcx_msi/res/readme.txt

 Files in the pack
 -----------------
-* msi.wcx      - 32-bit Total Commander plugin
+* pdf.wcx      - 32-bit Total Commander plugin
-* msi.wcx64    - 64-bit Total Commander plugin
+* pdf.wcx64    - 64-bit Total Commander plugin
 * pluginst.inf - This file is recognized by Total Commander
 * readme.txt   - This text file

  Authors
  -------
- The MSI plugin has been derived written by Ladik (http://www.zezula.net).
+ The PDF plugin has been derived written by Ladik (http://www.zezula.net).
  Send any comments, suggestions and/or critics to zezula@volny.cz.

  Ladik